-This matter involves alleged violations of s.
+This matter involves an alleged violation of s.
 480(1)(a) of the Act.
-Specifically, it is alleged that the Agent submitted seven (7) insurance applications which the clients did not agree to, contained false client information, and the Agent electronically signed, pretending to be the client.
+Specifically, it is alleged that the Agent submitted one (1) insurance application which the client did not agree to, contained falsified client information and was signed by another agent, pretending to be the client.
+As such, it is alleged that the Agent acted contrary to s.
+480(1)(a) of the Act and is guilty of fraud, deceit, dishonesty, untrustworthiness, and/or misrepresentation.

-Additionally, it is alleged that the Agent violated s.
-480(1)(a) of the Act, in that the Agent submitted eleven (11) insurance applications that were electronically signed by another agent, pretending to be the client.